Shower Gel Vs. Body Wash: Key Differences & Which Is Better?

 3. Skin Type

-Shower gels are great for oily skin as they have clarifying properties and can wash away excess dirt and sebumi XA waxy substance released by the sebaceous glands that provides moisture and protection to the skin. .
-They are also suitable for anyone who has an active lifestyle, sweats a lot, or spends most of their time outdoors.
+Shower gels are great for oily skin as they have clarifying properties and can wash away excess dirt and sebumi A waxy substance released by the sebaceous glands that provides moisture and protection to the skin. .

 Compared to shower gels, body washes have moisturizing properties and are suitable for dry and sensitive skin.
-They have a creamy consistency and may contain emollientsi XSubstances that moisturize, smoothen and hydrate the skin and are commonly used in beauty products like lotion. , vitamin B5, fatty acids, panthenol, and other skin-soothing and hydrating ingredients.
+They have a creamy consistency and may contain emollientsi Substances that moisturize, smoothen and hydrate the skin and are commonly used in beauty products like lotion. , vitamin B5, fatty acids, panthenol, and other skin-soothing and hydrating ingredients.
 Body washes can perform cleansing without drying the skin out.

 Bar soaps are alkaline compared to your skin’s pH, so it is better to avoid them for sensitive skin.
 However, if you have normal skin, you can try using mild bar soap.